Black holes shielded by magnetic fields

 The three fundamental frequencies related to the orbit of a test particle, and important for the accretion disk theory, are directly derived from the magnetic Schwarzschild metric components.
 These are, Keplerian frequency $\O_{\phi}$, periastron precession frequency : $\O_{\rm per}$, and orbital/nodal plane precession frequency: $\O_{\rm nod}$ \cite{ckp, cbgm}.
 These three frequencies could be inferred by measuring the quasi-periodic-oscillations (QPOs) frequencies come from the inner accretion disk \cite{ckp, cbgm}.
 In a very recent paper \cite{cmglp}, the above mentioned three frequencies are obtained as

 and,

 where

-A close observation reveals that all three frequencies (Eqs. \ref{ope1}-\ref{ore1}), become imaginary for $r > r_B=2/B$ which is depicted by the red dashed line in FIG. \ref{f1}.
+A close observation reveals that all three frequencies (Eqs. \ref{ope1}--\ref{ore1}), become imaginary for $r > r_B=2B^{-1}$ which is depicted by the red dashed line in FIG. 1 of \cite{ol}.
 In general, all the above-mentioned three frequencies decrease to zero at $r \rightarrow \infty$ in any asymptotic spacetime, e.g., Schwarzchild, Kerr spacetimes etc., whereas they behave differently in the magnetized Schwarzschild spacetime.
-By solving the following equation (obtained from $d \O_{\phi}/dr=0|_{r=R_m}$),
+Setting $d \O_{\phi}/dr=0$ for $r=R_m$, one obtains

-one can find the decreasing trend in the three frequencies (with increasing $r$) upto a fixed radius $r=R_m$ for the magnetized Schwarzschild spacetime, where $\O_{\phi}$ becomes minimum (see FIG. \ref{f2}), which is expected in the asymptotic limit of any asymptotic spacetime.
-As Eq. (\ref{rm}) cannot be solved analytically, we solve it numerically and depicted by the solid black line in FIG. \ref{f1}.
+Now, by solving Eq. (\ref{rm}) one can find the decreasing trend in the three frequencies (with increasing $r$) upto the fixed radius $r=R_m$ for the magnetized Schwarzschild spacetime, where $\O_{\phi}$ becomes minimum (for example, see FIG. \ref{f2}).
+This is expected in the asymptotic limit of any asymptotic spacetime.
+As Eq. (\ref{rm}) cannot be solved analytically, we solve it numerically and depicted by the solid black line in FIG. 1 of \cite{ol}.